-Alfred is also actively involved in Murphy v.
+Alfred also regularly represents investors in cases alleging fraud-related conduct.
+Alfred is actively involved in Murphy v.
 Precision Castparts Corp., a case against a major aerospace parts manufacturer that allegedly misled investors about its market share and demand for its products, and Boston Retirement System v.
-Alexion Pharmaceuticals Inc., a class action arising from the company’s conduct in connection with sales of Soliris – a drug that costs between $500,000 and $700,000 a year.
+Alexion Pharmaceuticals Inc., a class action arising from the company’s conduct in connection with sales of Soliris—a drug that costs between $500,000 and $700,000 a year.

-Alfred earned his J.D. from Cornell Law School, where he was a member of the Cornell Law Review, as well as the Moot Court Board.
-He also served as a judicial extern under the Honorable Robert C. Mulvey.
-He received his B.A., summa cum laude, from Montclair State University.
+Alfred earned his Juris Doctor from Cornell Law School, where he was a member of the Cornell Law Review as well as the Moot Court Board.
+He also served as a Judicial Extern under the Honorable Robert C. Mulvey.
+He received his bachelor's degree, summa cum laude, from Montclair State University.

 2008, New York